 Man, that's awesome.
 I can fit them in my purse.
 Easy to take with me to family gatherings.
 Not some huge massive album that you chuck on someone's lap and say, "Look at my scrapbook!" in that tone of voice we all dread.
 They're thinking, "I'm gonna be here a while."
 But these sleek little things aren't quite so intimidating, and I'm amazed how much people love to look at them!

-Blurb.com - This is the only site that I have ever personally published a book besides Cherishbound.
-Overall, the quality isn't quite as good as Cherishbound, and I'm pretty loyal to Cherishbound and will always print my yearbooks there.
-But Blurb is still GREAT, and any small side projects I do will probably be printed there.
-Their prices are VERY reasonable and they are especially good if you are printing a very large book--they go up to 400 pages!
+Blurb.com - I have never printed my big year books or baby books with them, but I have done several smaller projects.
+Overall, the quality isn't quite as good, but their prices are VERY reasonable and they are especially good if you are printing a very large book--they go up to 400 pages!
 A lot of people print novels and stuff there.
 They have a downloadable program that is really user-friendly and easy to work with.
 You can use templates or upload full-bleed with your pages you've created in Photoshop.
-You can see both my books on this site--one is Afton's ABC book, and the other is my Announcing Pregnancy book.
-That's another thing I love about Blurb--you can give people a URL and they can flip through your book!
+Another strength of this site is that you can send links of your finished books to people and share your book online.
+You can three of my books on this site--one is Afton's ABC book, and another is my Announcing Pregnancy book.
+That's another thing I love , and then also my second ABC book.

 Heritage Makers: This site is more expensive, but has a lot more options as far as book size goes.
 You can choose from A LOT of different sizes, including 12x12.
 A 12x12 album is $80, for 21 pages.
 Additional pages are $1.99.
 Oddly enough, though they had several sizes, I couldn't find an 8 1/2 x 11 size.
 This site DOES have a lot of other cool things you can make there--but again, they are a little pricier.
 I've seen a printed book from this site and it was beautiful.
 Looked like a coffee table book.
 Expensive, but very impressive!

 Shutterfly: This is a very popular site--I saw a REALLY great book from it on a digital site.
 It was cool--you could tell someone the URL and they could look at your book online.
 I have to admit, that's pretty awesome.
 This is also a great site if you don't want to bother to learn Photoshop or any other editing program.
 You can easily drop your photos in on templates.
-(Cherishbound also does this) They also have a lot of choices on the cover, like leatherbound and stuff.
+They also have a lot of choices on the cover, like leatherbound and stuff.
 Pretty cool.
 For an 8 1/2 x 11 book, its $29.99 for 20 pages, plus $1.00 for each additional page.
 The 12x12 is $54.99 plus $1.5o per additonal page after 20.
 Pretty reasonable, I think!
+Also, they are always doing promos and you can get great discounts on your books if you look for coupons.

 Pros of Printed Books: